itsmoeenahmad/MamaMate-AI/README.md

-# MamaMate AI – LangChain Backend for Women's Health Assistant
+# MamaMate AI – For Women's Health Assistant

 This is the backend codebase for **MamaMate**, an AI-powered assistant for women.
 It uses **LangChain**, **OpenAI**, **FastAPI**, **ChromaDB**, and **MongoDB** to deliver intelligent, context-aware support in gynecology, sex education, mental wellness, and motherhood.

 ---

-## ⚙️ Tech Stack
+## Tech Stack

 | Component        | Tool Used           | Purpose                         |
 |------------------|---------------------|----------------------------------|